 Our California Off-the-Clock Work Lawyers Can Help

 According to California wage and hour laws, non-exempt employees in California is entitled to overtime wages if they work more than eight hours in a workday, or more than 40 hours in a workweek.
 So, if you are working more hours than you are scheduled for, without additional compensation, you could have a legitimate off-the-clock work claim against your employer, even if you are a salaried employee.
-For more information about off-the-clock work and unpaid wage claims in California, contact our experienced employment law attorney at Davtyan PLC today.
+For more information about off-the-clock work and unpaid wage claims in California, contact our experienced employment law attorney at Davtyan Law Firm today.
 With our legal team on your side, you may be able to bring a suit against your employer for back pay you are owed for any and all work you performed off the clock.